 Going south from the Short North is the Arena District.
-The Arena is there, of course, but it also has a variety of other attractions as well, such as movie theater, bars and restaurants.
-Be sure to go to the North Market; the whole building is filled with many different store and restaurant vendors.
+The Arena is there, of course, but it also has a variety of other attractions as well, such as movie theaters, bars and restaurants.
+The area is filled with many shops and boutiques.
+Be sure to go to the North Market; the whole building is filled with many different stores and restaurant vendors.
 There is a farmer's market in the summer.

 D. Scioto Mile

 The Scioto Mile is a path that runs alongside the river.
 It is a beautiful place to take a walk, go bike riding, or walk your dog.
 There is a restaurant at Scioto Mile Park, but there aren't a lot of other food vendors along this walk though, so be sure to pack your lunch or locate a restaurant that you will go to as part of your walk if you plan to walk for a while.

 E. Art in Columbus—Topiary Park, Columbus Museum of Art

 The Columbus Museum of Art has its own collection and hosts a variety of traveling exhibits.
 It has a restaurant and statues outside as well.
 When you are finished there, be sure to visit Topiary Park is a re-creation of Georges Seurat's famous post-impressionist painting, "A Sunday Afternoon on the Island of La Grande Jattedone" with topiaries and a pond.
 The Topiary Park is free and is a beautiful and restful place to have lunch after you are finished admiring the topiaries.